martis42/depend_on_what_you_use/README.md

 There shall not be multiple header files in the dependency tree of a target matching an include statement.
 Even if analysing the code works initially, it might break at any time if the ordering of paths in the analysis changes.

+# Known problems

+## Preprocessor statements

+DWYU does not compile the code, but parses it as text and searches for include statements.
+If preprocessor statements control how the code should be interpreted, this is a flawed approach (e.g. include different headers based on the platform).
+To work around this DWYU uses [`pcpp`](https://github.com/ned14/pcpp) to preprocess files before searching for include statements.

+In most cases this approach works as desired.
+There are however some edge cases to be aware of:

+1)<br>
+`pcpp` is not the preprocessor used by your C++ toolchain.
+There is no guarantee that it behaves exactly the same.

+2)<br>
+DWYU can only forward defined values to `pcpp` which are part of the compiler command build by Bazel.
+Some values are however set internally by the compiler while processing files and are unknown to DWYU.<br>
+Common cases for such macros can be seen at [cppreference.com](https://en.cppreference.com/w/cpp/preprocessor/replace#Predefined_macros).
+While DWYU cannot generally know the values of all those compiler defined macros, we offer a feature to set `__cplusplus` based on a heuristic.

 # Supported Platforms